 - To change scales, choose a value from the expanded list to zoom to the scales specified.

-The 3D height control value is different than the distance-to-cursor z-value depicted in the coordinate system display, which is also at the bottom of your view.
+The 3D height control value is different than the distance-to-pointer z-value depicted in the coordinate system display, which is also at the bottom of your view.
 Z-values represent the elevation of the current pointer location in the view.

 - To add a new unit to the project location units, click the Project tab and click the Options tab.
 On the Options dialog box, click the Units tab and click Select Unit Code in the last table row from one of the categories.
-Choose from the list of all available units.
+Choose from the list of units.
 Right-click a unit to remove, format, or make the unit the default.

 3D-specific keyboard shortcuts